 Currently the dlr Older People’s Council Committee are looking for new members, especially in the western side of the county, who are committed to improving the quality of life of older people in dlr.
 Please support us as we continue our work to enhance the quality of life for older people living in Dún Laoghaire-Rathdown.

 Transport Assistance Grant 2023: The dlr OPC Transport Assistance Small Grants Scheme worth €200 per group supports older people’s groups, clubs and associations in the county with the costs of organising day/evening excursions and trips during 2023.
-The funding for this project has been granted by Dún Laoghaire-Rathdown County Council, Age-Friendly Programme and the application form and details will be made available shortly.
+The funding for this project has been granted by Dún Laoghaire-Rathdown County Council, Age-Friendly Programme and the application form and details are available Click Here

 The dlr Older People's Council Membership Application Form for Age-Friendly Groups, Clubs and Associations is available HERE.
 It is free to register and become a member group of the dlr OPC.

 dlr Older People’s Council Bealtaine 2023 Small Grant: The dlr OPC are also offering a Small Grant of €100 to all registered Age-Friendly groups, clubs and associations to assist in hosting an activity / event during the month of May as part of the Bealtaine – Celebrating Creativity at Older Age Festival, which takes place annually during May, organised by Age & Opportunity and see application form and details Click Here